ACL KNEE RECONSTRUCTION MELBOURNE

 New patients welcome.

-Please bring a referral from your GP or Specialist.
+Please bring a referral from – GP or Specialist.

-A torn ACL injury will not heal without surgery.
-However, if no other structures are damaged, then the knee usually regains its range of motion within 4 to 6 weeks.
-You may even be able to walk normally.
+A torn ACL will not heal without surgery.
+However, if no other parts of the knee are damaged, movement often returns within 4–6 weeks, and you may be able to walk normally.

 • Wish to return to sports